nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    * `exit` : Exits the app

-6. Refer to the Features below for details of each command.
+6. Refer to the features below for details of each command.

 --------------------------------------------------------------------------------------------------------------------